Modrigue/MusicToolbox/README.md

 # WebMusicScaleGenerator
-Easy to use online music scale and chords generator.
+Easy to use online music scale and chords generator and player.
-More than 70 scales and modes included, with possibility to hear scales and chords.
+More than 70 scales / modes included, with possibility to hear scales and chords.

+Uses MIDI.js to play notes.